SiclaitGitHub/osticket-prereqs/README.md

 8. Enable PHP Extensions in IIS (PHP Manager)

 - Open IIS Manager
-- Select Server (VM1\User305) then select "Site" Then "Defaulet Web Site" Then "osTicket".
+- Select Server (VM1\User305) then select "Site" Then "Default Web Site" Then "osTicket".
 - Select "PHP Manager".
 - Under "PHP Extensions" select "Enable or disable an extension".
-- Enable the folowing extensions: "php_imap.dll" , "php_intl.dll", "php_opcache.dll".
+- Enable the following extensions: "php_imap.dll" , "php_intl.dll", "php_opcache.dll".
 - Refresh the osTicket window.
-Some the red "x"s should appear as green checks (except the bottom two boxes).
+Some of the red "x"s should appear as green checks (except the bottom two boxes).
-- Open File Exploer and Browse to "Windows (C:) Drive" then select "inetpub" then select "wwwroot" the select "osTicket".
+- Open File Explorer and Browse to "Windows (C:) Drive" then select "inetpub" then select "wwwroot" the select "osTicket".
-- Then Select "Incldue".
+- Then Select "Include".
 Scroll down to the file name "ots-sampleconfig.php" and rename the file "ost-config.php".
 - Right click the "ost-config.php" file and select "Properties"
-- Select "Secutrity" and then select "Advanced"
+- Select "Security" and then select "Advanced"
-- Select "Disable Inheritence" then select "Remove all permission from this device"
+- Select "Disable Inheritance" then select "Remove all permission from this device"
 - Select "Add" to add new permissions.
-Type "everyone" in the propmt bar and click "Check Names".
+Type "everyone" in the prompt bar and click "Check Names".
 Select "Everyone" and the "OK"
 - Go back to the osTicket window and click "Continue".

 <img width="852" alt="Screen Shot 2023-07-10 at 8 35 19 PM" src="https://github.com/SiclaitGitHub/osticket-prereqs/assets/139138443/26a800f4-8ca7-4b71-a36a-cc7b6af334f0">

-9. Complete osTicket Installation - Help Desj Credential
+9. Complete osTicket Installation - Help Desk Credential

-- Open osTciket Intstallatio Window
+- Open osTciket Installation Window
 - Create Helpdesk URl
 - Create Admin User Credentials